ScottLogic/Technology-Carbon-Standard/pages/information/hardware/usage.md

 $$ U_T = N \times O $$

 Where
-- U<sub>T</sub> is the total usage emissions across the estate (kg CO2e).
+- U<sub>T</sub> is the total usage emissions (kg CO2e).
 - N is the number of devices of a particular hardware model operating in a particular location.
 - U is the usage emissions for a single device (kg CO2e), estimated as above.

-While the above approach relies on key assumptions and does not account for the variability in device usage patterns, it is a useful starting point for identifying emissions improvement opportunities within an organisation's technology footprint.
+While this approach relies on key assumptions and does not account for the variability in device usage patterns, it is a useful starting point for identifying emissions improvement opportunities within an organisation's technology footprint.
 Continued refinement of this baseline estimate through more granular monitoring and profiling of actual usage would be required to enable rollout of more targeted carbon reduction initiatives.

-Where specific device models or usage locations are unknown, average figures for the device category as a whole can be used instead.
-This sacrifices precision for practicality but maintains a view to direct technology optimisation efforts.
-The following subsections discuss how to obtain typical power draw figures for different types of hardware.

 [See worked examples.](#worked-examples)

-{% include linkedHeading.html heading="Using Manufacturer Data for Estimating Usage Emissions" level=3 %}
+{% include linkedHeading.html heading="Using Manufacturer Data for Estimating Usage Emissions" level=2 %}

 Many manufacturers choose to provide life cycle emissions data such as information relating to the [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) of a product or device.
 [Read more about life cycle emissions data.](../lifecycle#life-cycle-emissions-data)

 Typically, PCF documentation breaks down the total carbon footprint of a product or device into life cycle stages: manufacturing, transportation, use, and end-of-life.
-Reported use or usage stage emissions estimates typically represent lifetime emissions and can be [amortised](/glossary#amortisation) to estimate annual contributions based on the assumed device lifespan outlined in the PCF.
+Reported use or usage stage emissions estimates often represent lifetime emissions; annual contributions can be estimated based on the assumed device lifespan outlined in the PCF.

 Usage carbon varies between different devices, as illustrated by the following example: